Ardaa24/Ardaa24/README.md

 <h1>Hi 👋, I'm Arda</h1>
 <p>I’m Arda, a Computer Programming student with a strong focus on software development, particularly in web design.
 My goal is to create high-quality, user-centered websites that are responsive and deliver seamless experiences across all devices.

-I work with HTML, CSS, Bootstrap, React, and JavaScript, and I’m continuously improving my skills to stay up to date with modern web technologies.
+I work with HTML, CSS, Bootstrap and JavaScript.
+I’m continuously improving my skills to stay up to date with modern web technologies.
 In addition to web development, I also have experience in building desktop applications using C#.

 I’m always open to connecting, sharing ideas, and collaborating on projects—feel free to reach out! 💪</p>